Counter-beam lighting: History

 Contrast lighting traces its origins to the work of Ing.
 W. Ernst Freiburghaus (* 1921, Berne, Switzerland, † 2006, Berne, Switzerland), who was commissioned by BKW (Bernische Kraftwerke AG, today BKW Energie), Berne, Switzerland, to prepare theoretical work and practical installations (Worblaufen underpass, Bern, Switzerland) in the early 1960s.
 The theoretical findings were further developed and published by the Swiss Federal Office of Metrology, today Federal Institute of Metrology, Berne, Switzerland (without crediting the author).
 On the basis of his developments, BKW requested by letter of February 24, 1968, the inclusion of counter-beam lighting (then called BKW system with oblique beam [System BKW mit Schrägstrahlung]) in the Guidelines for Public Lighting, 2nd part, Road Tunnels - and Underpasses, of the Swiss Lighting Commission, but this was rejected.
 Various Swiss highway tunnels have since been equipped with this lighting system (in the 1970s, for example, the Allmend Tunnel of the motorway [Autobahn] A6, the Leimern Tunnel and the Rugentunnel of the A8).
 The system in the Rugentunnel of the A8 was positively evaluated by the Technical Committee TC 4 of the CIE in 1980.
-Today, counter-beam lighting is a natural part of almost all national and international tunnel lighting guidelines (see Standards) and can be found in countless road tunnels around the world.

 Standards

-Counter-beam lighting is incorporated into the recommendations of the International Commission on Illumination and many countries'.
+Counter-beam lighting is incorporated into the recommendations of the International Commission on Illumination and some central European countries.